-The table below presents information about the number of shares that were subject to outstanding equity awards under our equity incentive plans and the shares remaining available for issuance under the 2013 plan, each at December 31, 2015, and the proposed increase in shares authorized for issuance under the Restated Plan.
+The table below presents information about the number of shares that were subject to outstanding equity awards under the 2013 Plan and the shares remaining available for issuance under the 2013 Plan, each at March 25, 2024 (except as noted below), and the requested increase in shares authorized for issuance under the Restated Plan.
 The 2013 Plan and our Employee Stock Purchase Plan are the only equity incentive plans we currently have in place pursuant to which awards may still be granted.
-Two of our executives and one board member hold outstanding stock options and restricted stock awards granted under our 2007 Equity Incentive Plan, but no additional awards may be granted under that plan.